hc1234-dip/myfirst/README.md

-A handy lookup table of similar technology and services to help ex-googlers survive the *real* world :) pull-requests are very welcomed. __Please do not list any confidential projects!__
+ull-requests are very welcomed. __Please do not list any confidential projects!__

 For a working example of (some) of these technologies integrated together, see: https://github.com/google/startup-os